What Could Have Been

 Margot

 There is no doubt in my mind that she would have become a fabulous midwife.
-Unfortunately it was not to be.
-On July 5, 1942, she received a message to report to a labor camp.
-She didn’t she went into hiding instead the following day, together with the rest of her family, including her younger sister, who would sell millions of books.
+Unfortunately, it was not to be.
+The girl received a message on 5 July 1942 to report to a labour camp.
+Instead, she disappeared (went into hiding) with the rest of her family, including her younger sister, who would sell millions of books.

-On 4 August 1944 the Gestapo came and arrested her and her family.
-She and her sister ended up in Bergen Belsen after having been in Westerbork and Auschwitz prior to that.
-Her sister and her were put on the last deportation from Auschwitz.
+On 4 August 1944, the Gestapo appeared and arrested her and her family.
+She and her sister ended up in Bergen-Belsen after having been in Westerbork and Auschwitz before that.
+She and her sister were on the last deportation from Auschwitz.

-In Bergen Belsen she died of typhus either in February or March 1945, the exact date is not known.
-It could have been even before her 19th birthday on February 16th, but the date is not known.
-Her sister dies a few days later, the girls are buried in the same grave.
+At Bergen-Belsen, she died of typhus in February or March 1945 (the exact date is unknown).
+It could have been before her 19th birthday on 16 February, but the date is unknown.
+Her sister died a few days later, and the girls are buried in the same grave.

-All the babies she could have helped deliver as a midwife.
-All the artiste,scientists or trades people.
-But she never got the chance.
+Think about all the babies she could have helped deliver as a midwife.
+All the artists, scientists or tradespeople, but she [and them] never got the chance.

-The girl in the picture is Margot Frank, Anne Frank’s older sister.
+The girl in the photograph is Margot Frank—Anne Frank’s older sister.

 Donation